MicrosoftDocs/azure-dev-docs/articles/java/sdk/troubleshooting-messaging-event-hubs-performance.md

 ---
-title: Troubleshooting Event Hubs Performance
+title: Troubleshoot Azure Event Hubs performance
+titleSuffix: Azure SDK for Java
-description: A troubleshooting guide for Events Hubs performance issues when you use the Azure SDK for Java ms.date: 08/16/2023 ms.topic: conceptual ms.custom: devx-track-java, devx-track-extended-java
+description: A troubleshooting guide for Events Hubs performance issues when you use the Azure SDK for Java ms.date: 09/01/2023 ms.topic: conceptual ms.custom: devx-track-java, devx-track-extended-java
 author: KarlErickson
 ms.author: jogiles
 ---

-# Troubleshooting Event Hubs performance
+# Troubleshoot Azure Event Hubs performance

 This troubleshooting guide provides solutions to common performance problems that you might encounter when you use the Event Hubs library in the Azure SDK for Java.
 If you're looking for solutions to common problems that you might encounter when you use Event Hubs, see [Troubleshooting Azure SDK for Java messaging issues](troubleshooting-messaging-event-hubs-overview.md).

-## Using processEvent or processEventBatch
+## Use processEvent or processEventBatch

 When you use the `processEvent` callback, each `EventData` instance received calls your code.
 This process works well with low or moderate traffic in the event hub.